 Next, you must consider the proper application of this product on your dog before using it.
 Let’s say you are treating your dog for hot spots.
 Hot spots are a common issue caused by an overpopulation of your dogs’ natural bacteria that grow on their skin.
 When an infection arises from a dog’s bacteria, it is almost always a root cause of hot spots.
 Luckily, something like this is easy to treat with betadine.

-To apply betadine on your dog, gently wipe the wound with a washcloth saturated with the betadine solution.
+To apply betadine on your dog, gently wipe the wound with a washcloth saturated with the diluted betadine solution.
 You can do this up to twice a day for minor sores or skin infections.
+Observing how the wound heals over time can give you insights into whether the treatment is effective or if further veterinary care might be needed.
+Additionally, maintaining cleanliness in the area surrounding the wound is crucial to prevent re-infection and promote faster healing.
+Using disposable gloves during application can also help minimize the risk of introducing new pathogens to the wound.

 One great thing about Betadine is that it is completely harmless if it’s ingested.
 If you are applying this solution on the part of your dog that they’re able to reach, you won’t have to worry about any additional problems if they get a little bit of the solution in their system.

 While dogs are pretty resilient creatures, they are not immune to skin infections and bacteria.
-If your dog likes to go for swims in lakes or nearby bodies of water, chances are there are tons of bacteria waiting to cling onto your furry friend.
+If your dog likes to go for swims in lakes or nearby bodies of water, chances are there are tons of bacteria waiting to cling onto your dog.
+It’s also wise to perform a quick post-swim check to spot any potential injuries that could go unnoticed.
+Small cuts or scratches can be ideal entry points for bacteria, especially in environments with high microbial populations like ponds or rivers.

-Your dog certainly will enjoy taking a dip in the water and cooling off in the upcoming summer months.
-Having betadine on hand will keep you prepared in case unexpected lesions come up.
+Having betadine on hand will keep you prepared in case of minor wounds.
 Stay proactive and keep your pet first aid kit stocked with the right items.
 You will be able to act quickly if something comes up.
-One more advantage?
-Treating any wounds or scrapes at home will save you a trip to the vet, as well as the bill that will come with the visit!
+One more advantage of using betadine on dogs?
+Treating any wounds or scrapes at home will save you a trip to the vet for minor wounds.